Junpengalaitp/Algorithm-Data-Structure/markdown/graph.md

 * mark adjacent nodes to two opposite color
 * do a graph traversal, if encounter adjacent nodes with same color, return false

+### LC 947.
+Most Stones Removed with Same Row or Column
+* build a doubly linked graph from stones if stones row or col are the same
+* do a dfs/bfs for every stone, increment one for every connected stone in graph
+* at the end of dfs/bfs, decrement res by one, because it cannot remove itself